This is an op-ed piece by GE ASEAN-ANP President and CEO Wouter Van Wersch.

 An end-to-end renewables approach will be essential to ensuring informed decision making and optimised assets as renewable energy grows to play a larger share of national and global energy mixes.
 As consumers increasingly turn to prosumers, with renewable assets of their own feeding back into the grid, this integrated approach will be pivotal to ensure that energy networks continue to operate in an optimal way for all stakeholders.

 Southeast Asia’s astonishing aviation market growth is set to continue in 2019, with dynamic new operators such as Vietnam’s Bamboo Airlines emerging onto the market.
 This growth will continue to be driven by low-cost carriers (LCCs) that form a substantial part of the region’s aviation ecosystem.

 According to the South China Morning Post, global traffic will double in the next twenty years, with Asia-Pacific being responsible for a substantial share of that growth.
 Southeast Asia’s LCCs currently have around 1,400 aircraft on order to meet growing demand, compared to fewer than 400 for traditional full-service carriers.
-However, this rapid growth also raises the challenge of pilot shortage.
-Boeing predicts that the regions needs about 261,000 pilots through 2037, which needs that the number of pilots will need to double during that period.
+However, this rapid growth also raises the challenge of the pilot shortage.
+Boeing predicts that Asia Pacific needs about 261,000 pilots through 2037, which needs that the number of pilots will need to double during that period.